endorhq/docs/src/content/docs/faq/general.md

 ## What is a Pod?

 A pod is the name of the development sandboxes that you can create with Endor.
-The name is inspired by “coffee pods” and “escape pods”, and we aim to make them easy to use and self-contained.
-Think of them as a “computers that runs inside your browser”.
+The name is inspired by "coffee pods" and "escape pods", and we aim to make them easy to use and self-contained.
+Think of them as a "computers that runs inside your browser".
 There are three different types of pods at the moment:

 - Virtual Machines: Fully emulated x86 Linux environments.
 They provide the best compatibility but can be slow.
 - Containers: Similar to VMs, provide access to a large array of software distributed in this format.